VIDA-NYU/auctus/README.md

 * Libraries
   * [Geospatial database](https://gitlab.com/ViDA-NYU/auctus/datamart-geo) `datamart_geo`.
 This contains data about administrative areas extracted from Wikidata and OpenStreetMap.
 It lives in its own repository and is used here as a submodule.
   * [Profiling library](lib_profiler/) `datamart_profiler`.
 This can be installed by clients, will allow the client library to profile datasets locally instead of sending them to the server.
 It is also used by the apiserver and profiler services.
   * [Materialization library](lib_materialize/) `datamart_materialize`.
-This is used to materialize dataset from the various sources that Datamart supports.
+This is used to materialize dataset from the various sources that Auctus supports.
 It can be installed by clients, which will allow them to materialize datasets locally instead of using the server as a proxy.
   * [Data augmentation library](lib_augmentation/) `datamart_augmentation`.
 This performs the join or union of two datasets and is used by the apiserver service, but could conceivably be used stand-alone.
   * [Core server library](lib_core/) `datamart_core`.
 This contains common code for services.
 Only used for the server components.
 * Services